logigearcorp/docs.testarchitect.com/content/user-guide/support/glossary-of-terms/control/_index.md

 An element of interaction in a graphical user interface \(GUI\), such as a button or a scroll bar, generally contained within a window or window-like GUI element, such as a dialog box or web page.

-**Note:** Note that, within TestArchitect, usage of the term control generally includes HTML elements.
+{{<note>}} Note that, within TestArchitect, usage of the term control generally includes HTML elements.